kuboon/passkeys-middleware/hono-middleware/README.md

 All JSON endpoints return `4xx` errors when required parameters are missing or a credential/user cannot be resolved.
-After a successful authentication the middleware stores the session in `c.get('passkey')` and includes an optional `redirectTo` value in the `/authenticate/verify` response so clients can send users back to the protected URL they originally visited.
+After a successful authentication the middleware stores the session in `c.get('passkey')` so downstream handlers can inspect the authenticated user.

+The middleware derives the relying-party origin for each request from the incoming `Origin` header (falling back to the request URL) and packages it with the generated challenge inside an HMAC-signed cookie.
+The cookie is verified and cleared during the `/verify` steps to ensure the challenge cannot be tampered with while still avoiding server-side storage.

 ### Storage

-`@passkeys-middleware/hono` ships with `InMemoryPasskeyStore` and `InMemoryChallengeStore` for quick experiments.
-For production use you should implement the `PasskeyStorage` and `PasskeyChallengeStore` interfaces with your own persistence layer and session handling.
+`@passkeys-middleware/hono` ships with `InMemoryPasskeyStore` for quick experiments.
+For production use you should implement the `PasskeyStorage` interface with your own persistence layer and session handling.
+Challenge data is automatically signed and stored client-side in cookies using a secret kept in `Deno.Kv`.

 ### Client bundle caching